PRTG Manual: Monitoring via WMI

-- On Windows Server 2008 R2 or Windows 7 (and on later Windows versions), you can run most WMI sensors if you provide optimal conditions, such as running the PRTG core server system and the target systems exclusively under Windows Server 2008 R2 and being located within the same LAN segment.
+- As of Windows Server 2008 R2 or Windows 7, you can run most WMI sensors if you provide optimal conditions, such as running the PRTG core server system and the target systems exclusively under Windows Server 2008 R2 and being located within the same LAN segment.
 Actual performance can be significantly lower depending on the network topology and the WMI health of the target systems.
 We have seen configurations that could not go beyond 500 sensors (and even less).

 - On Windows 2008 (R1), you can run about 300 WMI sensors with a 1-minute scanning interval.